JevinJ/PhotogrammetryAutomation/README.md

 # PhotogrammetryAutomation
 API to automatically remesh, unwrap, pack, generate a baking cage, and bake textures of photoscanned meshes in Blender.

-This is for my own use, but if you come across this and want to try to use it you are free to do so.
+This is for my own use, but if you come across this and want to try it out you are free to do so.
-If you have any issues, let me know and I will fix them.
+If you have any issues, let me know.

 ### Requirements
 * [Blender 2.8+](https://www.blender.org)